 Want to know the best tried and true natural methods for kicking a cold or the flu?
 People all over the world have various natural methods that make them feel better fast.
 I know that my readers are intelligent and a gold mine for fabulous ideas and information.
-Here are over 20 cold fighting tips and remedies from you, the readers, from a recent Facebook conversation.
+Here are over 20 cold remedies from you, the readers, from recent conversations.

 Water, tons of water, Hydrate, Hydrate, Hydrate!